laurabernardy/notesXtract/README.md

 ```
 pip install cv2
 ```
 also you need to have numpy installed the same way.
-If you clone the repository, keep the temp and the Output directory (or change the paths)
+If you clone the repository, keep the temp and the Output directory (or change the paths).

+If you want to use another language than English, you should download the respective tesseract package and include the path to your tesseract installation in the file (Line 11).
+Also you have to change the lang config of tesseract in line 81 and 89.

 # short manual